pformoso-deus-ai/Notebooks/README.md

 make test
 ```

+## Continuous Integration

+All contributions are validated by a GitHub Actions workflow that executes `make lint`, `make format --check` and `make test` on every pull request.

 The project follows a clean architecture layout under the `domain`, `application`, `interfaces`, and `infrastructure` packages.

 ## CLI Usage